zZissou/asset-pipeline-poem/readme.md

 Each directory has a specific use case.
 The files you want are scattered across them. **Your goal is to find all the files and require them in the correct order!**

+A solution for part one is in the [solution branch](https://github.com/sf-wdi-27-28/asset_pipeline_poem/tree/solution).

 ## Part 2: Using Third-Party Code

 1. Note that the Bootstrap CSS and JavaScript libraries are included in `views/layouts/application.html.erb` using CDN links.
 Practice requiring the files through the asset pipeline instead: